DataZoe/CustomVisuals/gantt.md

 ### 🎯 Milestone Support
 Tasks without an end date (or with the same start and end date) are displayed as diamond-shaped milestones, perfect for marking key project deliverables.

+### 📈 Progress Tracking
+Add a Progress % field to show task completion as an overlay bar on each task.
+The progress bar fills from left to right based on the percentage (0-100).

+### 📍 Custom Marker Lines
+Add one or more date measures to display vertical marker lines on the chart.
+Perfect for deadlines, milestones, phase gates, or any significant dates.
+Each marker shows the measure name as a label.

 ### 📁 Category Grouping
 Organize tasks into collapsible categories for better organization of large projects.
 Summary bars show the span of each category.